wpfresher/insert-codes/readme.txt

 License: GPL-2.0-or-later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Insert Codes - Headers And Footers Code Snippet is the essential tool for enhancing website's analytics and driving growth.
+The "Insert Codes - Headers And Footers Code Snippet" plugin allows you to easily add custom code to the header, body, and footer sections of your WordPress website.

 == Description ==
-Insert Codes - Headers And Footers Code Snippet is a powerful and user-friendly WordPress plugin designed to help you efficiently track and manage UTM parameters across your website.
-With Insert Codes - Headers And Footers Code Snippet, you can effortlessly monitor the performance of your marketing campaigns, understand the source of your traffic, and gain valuable insights to optimize your strategies.
+The "Insert Codes - Headers And Footers Code Snippet" plugin allows you to easily add custom code to the header, body, and footer sections of your WordPress website.
+Whether you need to add tracking scripts, custom CSS, or other code snippets, this plugin provides a simple and user-friendly interface to manage your scripts without editing your theme files.

 === ✨ Features of Insert Codes - Headers And Footers Code Snippet ===
-* Automatic UTM Tracking: Seamlessly capture and store UTM parameters from incoming URLs, ensuring you never miss critical campaign data.
-* Detailed Analytics: View comprehensive reports on UTM data directly from your WordPress dashboard, including source, medium, campaign, term, and content.
-* Customizable Settings: Easily configure which UTM parameters to track and manage, and tailor the plugin to fit your specific needs.
-* User-Friendly Interface: Intuitive and easy-to-navigate interface makes tracking and analyzing UTM data straightforward, even for beginners.
-* Integration Ready: Compatible with popular analytics tools, allowing you to sync and enhance your data analysis.
-* GDPR Compliant: Designed with privacy in mind, ensuring that all UTM tracking complies with GDPR and other data protection regulations.
+* Insert Header Scripts: Add custom code to the <head> section of your website.
+* Insert Body Scripts: Add custom code immediately after the opening <body> tag.
+* Insert Footer Scripts: Add custom code just before the closing </body> tag.
+* User-Friendly Interface: Easy-to-use settings page for adding and managing your code snippets.
+* Safe and Secure: Ensures that your snippets are safely added without breaking your site.

 == Why Choose Insert Codes - Headers And Footers Code Snippet? ==
-* Boost Campaign Performance: Gain deep insights into which campaigns drive the most traffic and conversions, enabling you to make data-driven decisions.
-* Save Time: Automate UTM parameter tracking, reducing the need for manual entry and minimizing errors.
-* Improve ROI: Optimize your marketing efforts by understanding the effectiveness of different channels and tactics.
+* Ease of Use: Simple and intuitive interface.
+No coding skills required to insert scripts inside the header, body and footer sections.
+* Flexible Script Management: Supports adding code snippets to the header, body, and footer sections.
+Easily manage multiple scripts in each section.
+* Enhanced Site Functionality: Perfect for adding tracking codes, analytics, and custom styles.
+Enhance site functionality without altering theme files.
+* Improved Site Performance: Efficiently loads scripts without slowing down your site.
+Ensures minimal impact on page load times.
+* Safe and Secure: Safely integrates scripts without compromising site security.
+Maintains the integrity of your site's code.
+* Developer Friendly: Offers hooks and filters for advanced customizations.
+Easily extend functionality as needed.
+* Regular Updates: Consistent updates to ensure compatibility with the latest WordPress versions.
+Continuous improvements and new feature additions.
+* Dedicated Support: Access to comprehensive support and documentation.
+Responsive support team ready to assist with any issues.
+* Compatibility: Compatible with a wide range of themes and plugins.
+Tested extensively to ensure smooth integration.
+* Open Source: Fully open-source with GPLv2 or later license.
+Freedom to modify and distribute under the license terms.

+Choosing "Insert Codes - Headers And Footers Code Snippet" ensures a reliable, user-friendly solution for managing custom scripts on your WordPress site, enhancing functionality, and maintaining performance and security.

 == Get Started Today: ==
-Install Insert Codes - Headers And Footers Code Snippet from the WordPress plugin repository and take control of your marketing analytics.
-Unlock the power of precise UTM tracking to elevate your digital marketing strategy.
+Install Insert Codes - Headers And Footers Code Snippet from the WordPress plugin repository and take control of your website's header, body, and footer scripts.

 == Installation ==
 1. Upload the plugin files to the `/wp-content/plugins/insert-codes` directory, or install the plugin through the WordPress plugins screen directly.
 2. Activate the plugin through the 'Plugins' menu in WordPress.
-3. Navigate to WordPress Admin Dashboard > Insert Codes - Headers And Footers Code Snippet > Leads & Settings to monitoring the UTM leads.
+3. Navigate to WordPress Admin Dashboard > Insert Codes - Headers And Footers Code Snippet > Codes & Settings to manage headers, body and footers script.
-4. Configure your tracking settings and start analyzing your UTM data!
+4. Configure the settings and start using the plugin feature!

 == Frequently Asked Questions ==
+= Q: How do I add a header script? =
+A: After activating the plugin, go to 'Settings' > 'Insert Codes', and you will find a field for 'Header Scripts'.
+Paste your code snippet there and save changes.

+= Q: Can I add multiple scripts in each section? =
+A: Yes, you can add multiple scripts in each section.
+Just paste them one after the other.

+= Q: Is it safe to add third-party scripts using this plugin? =
+A: Yes, it is safe as long as you ensure the scripts are from trusted sources.
+The plugin itself securely inserts the code snippets into your site.

-= Is the plugin track UTM Parameters? =
+= Q: Will this plugin slow down my site? =
-Yes!
-The plugin will track all the UTM parameters as configured in plugin settings page.
+A: The impact on performance is minimal as the plugin inserts the scripts directly into the respective sections of your site's HTML.
+However, excessive use of scripts can affect performance, so use them judiciously.

 = Minimum requirements =
 * WordPress 5.0 or greater